GroupEat/groupeat-api/workbench/groupeat/customers/docs/api/main.md

 ### Update customer [PATCH]

 Replace the customer data with the one passed in the request.
-However, a customer must have a first name, a last name and a phone number.
-That means that, when you hit this route for the first time, all of these fields must be given.
+However, a customer must have a first name, a last name and a phone number thus, when hitting this route for the first time, valid information for all these fields must be given.

 + Request